 This is demonstrated when Jesus predicted his death to the crowd who followed him.
-The Apostle John writes: “Then Jesus told them, ’You are going to have the light just a little while longer.
-Walk while you have the light, before darkness overtakes you.
-Whoever walks in the dark does not know where they are going.
-Believe in the light while you have the light, so that you may become children of light.’
-When he had finished speaking, Jesus left and hid himself from them”.
+The Apostle John writes: “Then Jesus said unto them, Yet a little while is the light with you.
+Walk while ye have the light, lest darkness come upon you: for he that walketh in darkness knoweth not whither he goeth.
+While ye have light, believe in the light, that ye may be the children of light.
+These things spake Jesus, and departed, and did hide himself from them”.
 John then adds a terrifying comment on their response to him.
-“Even after Jesus had performed so many miracles in their presence, they still would not believe in him” (Jn 12:35-37 NIV).
+“But though he had done so many miracles before them, yet they believed not on him” (Jn 12:35-37).

 There are many “bible scholars” today who will convince the unwary that that Jesus didn’t even exist.
 They can “prove” that the Bible has been so corrupted that you can’t trust a single word of it.
 Beware of such “scholars”.
 They’re like the Pharisees of Jesus’ day and refuse to believe the evidence.